Updated Visitor Policies

 The safety of visitors and staff is our first priority.
 Please review our updated visitor policies prior to your visit:

 Stay home if you feel ill.
 To help prevent the spread of COVID-19, we ask that you please stay home if you're not feeling well.
-We will work with you to reschedule your visit.

 Visitors must wear a face covering at all times.
 Anyone seen without a face covering will be asked to leave.

 Please observe social distancing practices, maintaining a distance of 6 feet or more between yourself and others when in the gallery or elsewhere in the Art Building.

 We are taking a number of precautions to mitigate the spread of COVID–19 and create a safe environment for our visitors and staff:

 - Staff will wear face coverings and follow social distancing protocols at all times.

 High-touch surfaces (handrails, doorknobs, elevator buttons, etc.) will be disinfected at the beginning and end of each day, and once every hour when we are open to the public.